-- Ring-fenced fund are surplus funds which have not been made available for distribution to policyholders or other beneficiaries due to their lack of transferability within the undertaking - Certain items that are recognised as assets and liabilities under IFRS are not recognised as assets and liabilities in own funds, being the Company's deferred acquisition costs (DAC), deferred income reserve (DIR) and other intangible assets.
+- Subordinated liabilities provide capital in Solvency II provided certain conditions are met - Ring-fenced fund are surplus funds which have not been made available for distribution to policyholders or other beneficiaries due to their lack of transferability within the undertaking - The measurement of technical provisions in own funds reflects the value of future profits on investment fee business which are not included in the measurement of IFRS liabilities - Certain items that are recognised as assets and liabilities under IFRS are not recognised as assets and liabilities in own funds, being the Company's deferred acquisition costs (DAC), deferred income reserve (DIR) and other intangible assets.
 Other valuation differences are mainly due to differences in the measurement of technical provisions for insurance business.